keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Red & Saber hybrid.md

-grew up under Vexus the Soulrend, the Spirit Tyrant pretty much put dragons and humans in the get along shirt and allowed them to govern themselves as long as they submitted to him have bio-mechs for the dragons to possess eastern europse naming base, Greek/Mediterranean cultural base
+grew up under Vexus the Soulrend, the Spirit Tyrant pretty much put dragons and humans in the get along shirt and allowed them to govern themselves as long as they submitted to him have bio-mechs for the dragons to possess eastern europe naming base, Greek/Mediterranean cultural base